makogan02/cse15l-lab-reports/Lab2.md

 * How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.

-A temporary string parameter('parameters') gets the value that's right after the '=' in the query.
-This value will be "How+are+you".
+A temporary string parameter('parameters') gets the value that's right after the '=' in the query as its second element of the list and what's before as its first element.
+The value of the second string element will be "How+are+you".
 The '+' in the string are replaced by spaces and the result, "How are you", is stored in a new temporary string('text').
 A new row, row number(row = 2"), and the previous temporary string('text') are added to a new temporary string('new_line') using 'String.format'.
 Now the temporary string('new_line') is '"2.
 How are you\n"'.
-The string is appended to 's' and 's' is returned. s is now '"1.
+The string is appended to 's'. 's' is now '"1.
 Hello\n2.
 How are you\n"'.
-The 'row' variable gets incremented before 's' is returned.
-Now 'row = 2'
+The 'row' variable gets incremented and 's' is returned.